vicramon/ember-tutorial/chapters/hello-world.md

 bundle
 ```

-Ember Rails provides a generator for our Ember app.
+Ember Rails provides a generator that will create a skeleton for our Ember app.
 The flags below tell it to use CoffeeScript and to name the Ember app `App`, which is the typical convention.

 ```shell
 rails g ember:bootstrap -g --javascript-engine coffee -n App